Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Introduction

+In Section \ref{affine}, we introduce the infinite dimensional affine Lie algebra $A_1^{(1)}$ and show how our results are related to its highest weight representations.
+We show that the conditional distribution of the Brownian motion is a Duistermaat Heckman measure for a circle action.
+It describes the semiclassical behaviour of the weights of a representation when its highest weight is large.
+The L\'evy correction term also occurs in the behaviour of the elements of large weight of the Kashiwara crystal $B(\infty)$, which is of independent interest.

-{\bf 1.4.} Before describing the plan of the paper, let us make an observation.
-At the heart of our approach is the fact that the interval $[0,1]$ is an alcove for the Kac-Moody affine Lie algebra $A_1^{(1)}$ and that $A^{(\mu)}$ can be seen as a process conditioned to remain in a Weyl chamber of $A_1^{(1)}$.
-This is linked to highest weight representations of $A_1^{(1)}$ through Littelmann path approach.
-We have chosen to present the proof of our main probabilistic result without explicit reference to Kac-Moody algebra, so that it can be read by a probabilist.
-But let us now explain the ideas from representation theory behind the scenes because this has been a source of inspiration.
+{\bf 1.5.} We have chosen to present the proof of our probabilistic results without explicit reference to Kac-Moody algebra, so that it can be read by probabilists.
+But let us now explain the ideas of representation theory behind the scenes because this has been a source of inspiration.
 This may be helpful for some readers.
+This also explain our choice of terminolgy (affine cone, string parameter, highest weight, ...).

+At the heart of our approach is the fact that the interval $[0,1]$ is an alcove for the Kac-Moody affine Lie algebra $A_1^{(1)}$ and that $A^{(\mu)}$ can be seen as a process conditioned to remain in a Weyl chamber.
+This is linked to highest weight representations of $A_1^{(1)}$ through Littelmann path approach (see \cite{littel}).